hhu-stups/prob2_jupyter_kernel/README.md

 1. Ensure that all [requirements](#requirements) are installed.
 2. [Download the latest version of the kernel](#downloads).
 3. If Jupyter is installed in a virtual environment, activate it.
-4. Run `java -jar <jarfile> install` to install the kernel. (`<jarfile>` is the name of the jar file that you just downloaded.)
+4. Run `python3 <jarfile> install` to install the kernel. (`<jarfile>` is the name of the jar file that you just downloaded.
+Yes, you need to run the jar file using Python.)
 	* If you get a permission error when installing the kernel spec, add the option `--user` after `install`.
 This will install the kernel spec into your user home instead of the Python install directory (which may not be writable).
-	* This assumes that Jupyter can be called using the command `jupyter`.
-To use a different command in place of `jupyter`, pass it as an argument after `install`, e. g. `java -jar <jarfile> install /path/to/jupyter`.
-	* To use a different ProB home directory than the default, pass `-Dprob.home=/path/to/prob/home` before the `-jar` option.
+	* To use a different ProB home directory than the default, set the environment variable `PROB_HOME` to the desired path.
 (The path must be absolute.)
 5. (Optional) The jar file can be deleted after installation.

 ### For developers